JavaScript Variables

 var message;Code language: JavaScript (javascript)

-A variable name can be any valid identifier.
-By default, the message variable has a special value undefined if you have not assigned a value to it.
+By default, a variable has a special value undefined if you don’t assign it a value.

 • Variable names are case-sensitive.
 This means that the message and Message are different variables.